 Introduction

-The passenger car comfort analysis included the evaluation of a complete journey cycle and a journey in the opposite direction under normal operating conditions.
-The first cycle took place with the classic fleet car in the last position and the modern passenger car, instrumented with accelerometers, in the penultimate position of the composition, as shown in Figure 1.
-At the end of the first cycle, the cars swapped positions, as can be seen in Figure 2.
+First, the comfort analysis of the passenger car involved evaluating a complete trip cycle and a trip in the opposite direction under normal operating conditions.
+The first cycle took place with the classic fleet car in the last position and the modern passenger car, equipped with accelerometers, in the second-to-last position of the train, as shown in Figure 1.
+Subsequently, at the end of the first cycle, the cars swapped positions, as can be seen in Figure 2.

 Figure 1: Position of the passenger car in the first cycle.